tomtyiu/EpistemeAI-series-Cookbook-SDK/README.md

 This model is super fine-tune to provide better coding and better response(from first fine-tune) than Llama-3.1-8B and Google Gemma 2 9B.
 Further fine tuned with ORPO method with dataset
 - reciperesearch/dolphin-sft-v0.1-preference

+# Fireball-Llama3.1-8B
+Model is fine tuned using sft technique.

 # Benchmark
 <img src="https://huggingface.co/EpistemeAI/Fireball-12B/resolve/main/benchmark2.jpg"/>